 (a) Ethics training.

-(1) New employees.
-All employees shall complete a mandatory ethics training course developed by the Board within three (3) months of beginning employment with the District government.
-The required training may be provided electronically, in person, or both as considered appropriate by the Board.
+(1) All covered individuals shall complete a mandatory government ethics training course developed by the Ethics Board within three (3) months of beginning service with the District government.
+The mandatory training may be provided electronically, in person, or both, as considered appropriate by the Ethics Board.

-(2) Biannual certification.
-All employees shall certify on a biannual basis that they have completed at least two ethics training programs within the previous two (2) years.
+(2) All employees shall certify on a biannual basis that they have completed at least __ (__) hours of government ethics training courses, either developed by the Ethics Board or approved by the Director of Government Ethics, within the previous two (2) years.

-(b) Materials on District government website.
-The Board shall ensure that ethics training materials, including summary guidelines to all applicable laws and regulations, shall be made readily available online and in print.
+(b) The Ethics Board shall ensure that ethics training materials, including summary guidelines to all applicable laws and regulations, shall be made readily available online on its website and in print.

 (c) Notwithstanding the penalty provisions of the CMPA, any public official who knowingly violates any provision of subsection (a) of this Article may be subject to an adverse performance action, but not termination.

-(d) Safe harbor.
-There shall be no enforcement of a violation of the Code of Conduct taken against an employee or public official who relied in good faith upon an advisory opinion requested by that employee or public official; provided, that the employee or public official, in seeking the advisory opinion, made full and accurate disclosure of all relevant circumstances and information.
+(d) There shall be no enforcement of a violation of the Comprehensive Code of Conduct taken against a covered individual who relied in good faith upon an advisory opinion of the Director of Government Ethics opinion requested by that individual; provided, that the individual, in seeking the advisory opinion, made full and accurate disclosure of all relevant circumstances and information.

 ARTICLE XIX.
 ADDITIONAL STANDARDS

-(a) The Council and each subordinate and independent agency of the District government may prescribe additional standards of ethical conduct and reporting requirements that are appropriate to the particular functions and activities of each respective entity, which are not inconsistent with law or the Code of Conduct.
+(a) The Council and each subordinate and independent agency of the District government may adopt additional standards of ethical conduct and reporting requirements that are appropriate to the particular functions and activities of each respective entity and that are not inconsistent with law or the Comprehensive Code of Conduct.

 (b) Additional standards of ethical conduct must be approved prior to implementation as follows: